top of page

 What does the course entail?

-This online, 8-week course features 2-hour sessions designed to introduce participants to the fundamentals of mindfulness practice.
+This online, 8-week course features 1.5-hour sessions designed to introduce participants to the fundamentals of mindfulness practice.
 We’ll cover everything from establishing a comfortable posture to integrating mindfulness into daily life.
 Each week, participants will learn new mindfulness meditation techniques, building a repertoire of practices to support their ongoing development.

 During the sessions, after each meditation, there will be an opportunity to engage in an inquiry process where we can explore our experiences of the practice together.
 This is entirely optional, with no expectation to share.
 However, as the group dynamic grows, many participants find this to be a valuable and enriching part of their learning journey.

-The course takes a secular approach but draws on teachings from a variety of traditions, alongside insights from current research.
+The course takes a secular approach but draws on teachings from a variety of traditions, alongside insights from current psychology and neuroscientific research.
 To help participants get the most out of the course, we encourage a commitment to practicing the techniques on your own for at least 5 out of 7 days each week.

 On enrolment, all participants will receive a course handbook, and throughout the course, will have access to additional resources to support their practice and deepen theirunderstanding.